guylabs/macstrap/Readme.md

 ### `install`

 This command will execute the [`install.sh`](https://github.com/guylabs/macstrap-config/blob/master/commands/install.sh) of the defined configuration repository.
-In the default configuration it will install all GUI applications and command line tools which are defined in the [`macstrap-config`](https://github.com/guylabs/macstrap-config) repository.
+In the default configuration it will install all tools and apps which are defined in the [`macstrap-config`](https://github.com/guylabs/macstrap-config) repository.

 ### `update`

 This command will execute the [`update.sh`](https://github.com/guylabs/macstrap-config/blob/master/commands/update.sh) of the defined configuration repository.
-In the default configuration it will update all GUI applications and command line tools to the latest available version with the help of [homebrew](http://brew.sh) and [homebrew cask](http://caskroom.io).
+In the default configuration it will update all tools and apps to the latest available version with the help of [homebrew](https://brew.sh).
+It also schedules the OSX updates of OSX specific software.

 ### `update-macstrap`